etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/example-subapplication-using-etendo-rx.md

 #### ProductDetail
   - This screen will show the detail of a product.
 Also, it will allow us to edit the product.
   - It's the same screen used to create a new product. there is a flag to know if the product is new or not (productItem).
-  - The route to this screen is `src/screens/productDetail/index.tsx`.
+  - The route to this screen is `src/screens/productDetail/index.tsx` and it can be consulted on the [Github repository](https://github.com/etendosoftware/subapp-product/blob/develop/src/screens/productDetail/index.tsx).
     <figure markdown>
       ![add-product.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/add-product.png){ width="300", align=left }
       ![edit-product.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/edit-product.png){ width="300", align=right}